L861/AMOI-L861-Device-LOS15/README.md

-# OpenStone L861 - Lineage-15.1 branch (oreo)
+# AMOI L861 - Lineage-15.1 (Oreo 8.1)

 ==============

-This branch is device tree for building Lineage-15.1 branch (oreo) Rom for OpenStone L861.
+This branch is device tree for building Lineage-15.1 (Oreo 8.1) Rom for AMOI L861.

 ---